See You Soon (Wisp song)

-"See You Soon" (stylized in sentence case) is a song by American shoegaze musician Wisp.
+"See You Soon" (stylized in sentence case) is a song by the American shoegaze musician Wisp.
 It was released on January 24, 2024, through Music Soup and Interscope Records as the second single off her debut extended play (EP) Pandora (2024).

-"See You Soon" is an alternative rock track with traces of dream pop, and is characterized by its swirling, distorted guitars and airy vocals.
-Alongside the purgative release in the chorus.
+It is an alternative rock track that incorporates elements of dream pop, and is characterized by its "swirling, distorted guitars", Wisp's "airy vocals", and the "purgative" release in the chorus.
+A music video co-directed by Nick Vernet and Sophia Álverez had accompanied the single's release.

 Background and recording

-In 2023, Natalie Lu Wisp released her debut single, "Your Face".
-After a friend's recommendation, she recorded vocals over an instrumental by the producer Grayskies.
-The song went viral on TikTok and brought her a cult following.
-In June 2023, Wisp began working on new material that would become Pandora.
+Following the release of her debut single, "Your Face", in April 2023, the song had gone viral on TikTok.
+Wisp began working on new material that would become Pandora in June 2023.
 She worked on material at home and in Los Angeles, until the EP's release.
-Due to the songs often dealing with negative topics, she decided to write a happier song with "See You Soon".
-The song's central theme is being besotted with a certain person and wanting to spend your time with them.
-Ashley Bardhan of Pitchfork said “See you soon” starts with the sound of the shrieking wind.
-The song had racked up multiple streams.
+Wisp later released the track "Once then we’ll be free" in October 2023.
+Due to her songs often dealing with negative topics, Wisp planned to write a happier song with "See You Soon".
+The song's central theme is based on an individual being besotted with a certain person and wanting to spend time with them.

+Production and composition

+Wisp wrote "See You Seen" with production handled by independent producer Grayskies.
+"See You Soon" is 3 minutes and 38 seconds long; it is an alternative rock song that draws from a variety of genres, such as emo, nu-gaze, and bedroom pop.
+Ashley Bardhan of Pitchfork said the track started with the sound of "whistling wind".
+While Consequence's Eddie Fu said the song "builds toward a cathartic release in the chorus"; and that Wisp's vocals were "airy".

+Critical reception

+"See You Soon" was met with "generally positive" reviews from critics.
+Megan Armstrong at Uproxx felt that the song’s verses gathered "momentum deliberately with a swirl of chorus-effects and glide guitar modulation".
+While Ones to Watch's Alessandra Rincon felt the song opened with "deep, tension-filled bass lines, towering guitar riffs".